 Live Paper Pre-recording Plenary Sessions

-June 22 – July 3: EC papers will keep the usual 18-minute format.
+June 22 – July 3: (Link to schedule.)
+EC papers will keep the usual 18-minute format.
 The planning committee highly encourages authors to choose to pre-record their EC talks in live pre-recording sessions.
 Each session comprises three papers and is followed by a virtual coffee break for discussion between the speakers, coauthors, and attendees.
 Speakers and attendees are recommended to schedule for 2 hours.
 These sessions are all plenary and will be scheduled for preferred timing of the speakers.
 These sessions begin at regular times:

 - US Eastern/China 9:00, 13:00, 17:00, 21:00, 1:00, 5:00.